 His most recent research was in the areas of FINTECH, blockchain, mobile, cloud, and web security.

-Larry founded and co-chairs the Mobile Security Technology (MoST) workshop co-located with the IEEE Symposium on Security and Privacy.
-He previously co-chaired Web 2.0 Security and Privacy (W2SP), co-located with the MoST workshop.
+Larry founded and co-chairs the Mobile Security Technology (MoST) workshop co-located with the IEEE Symposium on Security and Privacy, 2012-2017.
+He also co-chaired Web 2.0 Security and Privacy (W2SP) (2007-2015), co-located with the MoST workshop.
 In 2015 a special issue of IEEE Software contained articles related to W2SP submissions.
 Tyrone Grandison and Larry gave an introduction to this special issue.

 Larry has also been organizing workshops on usable security topics in at the Symposium on Usable Privacy and Security (SOUPS): Who are you?!
 Adventures in Authentication (WAY) in 2014, 2016 and 2018, Workshop on Risk Perception in IT Security and Privacy in 2013, and the Workshop on Inclusive Privacy and Security (WIPS) in 2015.